Iran warns of response if security threatened after ship attack - TV | Politics

 Iran will respond promptly to any threat against its security, a foreign ministry spokesman said on Monday, after the United States, Israel and Britain blamed Tehran for an attack on an Israeli-managed tanker off the coast of Oman.

-The United States and Britain said on Sunday they would work with their partners to respond to the attack on Mercer Street, a Liberian-flagged, Japanese-owned petroleum product tanker managed by Israeli-owned Zodiac Maritime.
+The United States and Britain said on Sunday they would work with their allies to respond to the attack on the Mercer Street, a Liberian-flagged, Japanese-owned petroleum product tanker managed by Israeli-owned Zodiac Maritime.
 Britain summoned the Iranian ambassador on Monday.
+Later, Iran summoned the British Charge d' Affair in Tehran over London's "accusations against the Islamic Republic", Iran's semi-official Fars news agency reported.

-"Iran has no hesitation in protecting its security and national interests and will respond promptly and strongly to any possible adventure," Iranian state television quoted Saeed Khatibzadeh as saying.
-Khatibzadeh "strongly regretted the baseless accusations made by the British foreign secretary against Iran, which was repeated by the U.S. secretary of state in the same context and contained contradictory, false and provocative accusations", state TV reported.
+"Iran has no hesitation in protecting its security and national interests and will respond promptly and strongly to any possible adventure," Iranian state television quoted foreign ministry spokesman Saeed Khatibzadeh as saying.
+Khatibzadeh "strongly regretted the baseless accusations made by the British foreign secretary against Iran, which were repeated by the U.S. secretary of state in the same context and contained contradictory, false and provocative accusations", it reported.

 However, an unnamed Iranian official told the country's Nournews news agency earlier that Tehran considered "the threats of Western officials and the Zionist regime (Israel) to be more of a propaganda gesture".
 "And Washington and London will be directly responsible for the consequences," the official told Nournews, which is close to Iran's Supreme National Security Council.

 Iran and Israel have exchanged accusations of carrying out attacks on each other's vessels in recent months.
-Opposition to Israel is a cornerstone of belief for Shi'ite-led Iran, which backs Palestinian and Lebanese Islamist militant groups opposed to peace with the Jewish state, which the Islamic Republic has refused to recognize since its 1979 revolution.
-Tensions have increased between Iran and Israel since 2018 when then-president Donald Trump ditched Tehran's 2015 nuclear deal with six world powers and reimposed sanctions that have crippled the Islamic Republic's economy.
+Opposition to Israel is a cornerstone of belief for Shi’ite-led Iran, which backs Palestinian and Lebanese Islamist militant groups opposed to peace with the Jewish state, which the Islamic Republic has refused to recognise since its 1979 revolution.
+Tensions have increased between Iran and Israel since 2018, when then U.S. President Donald Trump ditched Tehran's 2015 nuclear deal with six world powers and reimposed sanctions that have crippled Iran's economy.
 Israel has voiced concerns about efforts by Tehran and U.S. President Joe Biden's administration to revive the nuclear pact, under which Iran curbed its sensitive nuclear work in exchange for lifting sanctions.
+(Writing by Parisa Hafezi; Editing by Timothy Heritage and Alison Williams)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)